Anthroposophy: Social goals

+According to Cees Leijenhorst, "Steiner outlined his vision of a new political and social philosophy that avoids the two extremes of capitalism and socialism."

+Steiner did influence Italian Fascism, which exploited "his racial and anti-democratic dogma."
+The fascist ministers Giovanni Antonio Colonna di Cesarò (nicknamed "the Anthroposophist duke"; he became antifascist after taking part in Benito Mussolini's government) and Ettore Martinoli have openly expressed their sympathy for Rudolf Steiner.
+Most from the occult pro-fascist UR Group were Anthroposophists.

+According to Egil Asprem, "Steiner's teachings had a clear authoritarian ring, and developed a rather crass polemic against 'materialism', 'liberalism', and cultural 'degeneration'. [...]
+For example, anthroposophical medicine was developed to contrast with the 'materialistic' (and hence 'degenerate') medicine of the establishment."

+The Social Threefolding has been called a "nebulous scheme".
+Steiner pleaded for a hegemonic spiritual elite.

 Esoteric path

+Guru

+Many authors see Anthroposophy as having been founded by a guru (meaning Steiner).

 Paths of spiritual development

 According to Steiner, a real spiritual world exists, evolving along with the material one.
 Steiner held that the spiritual world can be researched in the right circumstances through direct experience, by persons practicing rigorous forms of ethical and cognitive self-discipline.
 Steiner described many exercises he said were suited to strengthening such self-discipline; the most complete exposition of these is found in his book How To Know Higher Worlds.
 The aim of these exercises is to develop higher levels of consciousness through meditation and observation.
 Details about the spiritual world, Steiner suggested, could on such a basis be discovered and reported, though no more infallibly than the results of natural science.

 Steiner regarded his research reports as being important aids to others seeking to enter into spiritual experience.
 He suggested that a combination of spiritual exercises (for example, concentrating on an object such as a seed), moral development (control of thought, feelings and will combined with openness, tolerance and flexibility) and familiarity with other spiritual researchers' results would best further an individual's spiritual development.
 He consistently emphasised that any inner, spiritual practice should be undertaken in such a way as not to interfere with one's responsibilities in outer life.
 Steiner distinguished between what he considered were true and false paths of spiritual investigation.

 In anthroposophy, artistic expression is also treated as a potentially valuable bridge between spiritual and material reality.